2023 Best Journalism Bachelor's Degree Schools in Washington

 Top Washington Schools for a Bachelor's in Journalism

 Our analysis found Gonzaga University to be the best school for journalism students who want to pursue a bachelor’s degree in Washington.
-Located in the medium-sized city of Spokane, Gonzaga is a private not-for-profit college with a moderately-sized student population.
+Located in the midsize city of Spokane, Gonzaga is a private not-for-profit school with a medium-sized student population.

 Request Information